roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "With that said," says Yuuyami; "Yugg-chan, there is a sole quality that you are lacking."
 "Um?
 What is that?"
 "Yes; the cuteness," said Yuuyami with composed expression.
 "Pray peer this charmingness of Lydia.
-An angel as though, no, a deity I guess?"
+An angel as though, no, the deity I presume?"
 "No, Yuuyami--, it's embarrassing--"